-We have audited the accompanying financial statements of the Company "BETA SECURITIES S.A. " (the Company"), which comprise the statement of financial position as at December 31st 2017, the statements of comprehensive income, changes in equity and cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of the Company "BETA SECURITIES S.A. " (the Company"), which comprise the statement of financial position as at December 31st 2018, the statements of comprehensive income, changes in equity and cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2017, their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards that have been adopted by the European Union and comply with the requirements of Law 2190/1920.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2018, their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards that have been adopted by the European Union.